 These chocolate dipped, pumpkin seed butter cookies are a delicious, allergy-friendly treat.
 They’re soft, chewy, and decadent yet nutritious.
-These cookies are nut-free, gluten-free, vegan, and grain-free.
+These pumpkin seed cookies are nut-free, gluten-free, vegan, and grain-free.
 They’re kid-approved and perfect for school snacks.

 Main ingredients and substitutions